JacksonBurns/Crow/paper.md

 # Summary

-'Crow' seeks to remedy this problem by making HTE practical in an academic setting.
+`Crow` seeks to remedy this problem by making HTE practical in an academic setting.
 The package is platform-agnostic and highly customizable, allowing users to modify key application parameters through a simple *config.yaml* file.
 Data is retrieved via the *xml* format, in which nearly all lab equipment can export data.
-The core functionality of 'Crow' is accessed via a simple multi-tab graphical user interface, enabling walk-up use for non-coding users post-configuration.
+The core functionality of `Crow` is accessed via a simple multi-tab graphical user interface, enabling walk-up use for non-coding users post-configuration.
 Commonly accessed internal functions are separate so they may be compiled into bytecode via CPython to decrease execution time after initial compilation.

-'Crow' is currently used in the University of Delaware High Throughput Experimentation Facility [@udel_HTE:2019].
+`Crow` is currently used in the University of Delaware High Throughput Experimentation Facility [@udel_HTE:2019].
 In its current GC implementation, it has three tabs which access its main functions:
 **Pre-Pull**, **Pull**, and **Present**.
 The applications of these three tabs are explored below.